 The concepts of jocks and the digital jock does allude to the idea that the gaming world is predominantly male.
 However, there have been strides in the right direction in terms of developing our gamer girls.

 What’s happening with women and gaming?

 Yes, girls game, or should I say, women game.
 At Rush this year, there were three all-female teams featured in the line-up.
 Gaming is an equaliser in the battle of the sexes, as esports are not based on things like strength and endurance… It’s only the skill on the keyboard that counts.

 As true as this may be, women still face challenges while attempting to penetrate the gaming world.
 Girls get picked on, hit on and discriminated against, says Alexander.

 Playing the devil’s advocate, Clare Matthes, Gadget Gal, added that men are like that with each other – constantly ripping each other off.
-This begs the question of whether there should be a compromise.
-Should women step up and give as good as they get?
-Do they join in with the “ribbing”?
-Should women don a thicker skin and troll the men back?
-That seems to be the direction women are going in right now.
 You just have to look at the personalities of Sam Wright aka Tech Girl, Pippa Tshabalala and Arielle Pieterse to see that women are making headway in the gaming industry and making names for themselves.

 Women and men don’t need to be separated in gaming like they are in physical sports.
 We do distinguish, says Alexander, but hopefully, not for too long.
 Respect needs to be earned and so gaming may be another industry, similar to the technology industry, where women will have to go over and above to prove themselves and gain that respect.